aminnairi/renkei/example/README.md

-# @superblue/example
+# example

-Example for superblue
+Example for renkei

 ## Requirements